cjroehrig/crispyControllers/Games/Lotro/README.md

 ----					| -----------
 mappings.ahk			| The AutoHotKey key bindings and actions.
 These are the keybindings that are intercepted and used to control the other window(s). defs.ahk				| A wrapper to read the MODE file which tells which defs-*.ahk file to read.
-LotroWin.ahk			| The LotroWin class which contains the logic for operating a single LotRO window/character. bindingdef.ahk			| Key binding definitions in a dictionary (KK).
+LotroWin.ahk			| The LotroWin class which contains the logic for operating LotRO windows/characters. bindingdef.ahk			| Key binding definitions in a dictionary (KK).
 These are the LotRO in-game keybindings used by LotroWin to control a window.
-MODE					| a single word: Duo/Trio/PartyDuo/PartyTrio.
+MODE					| a single word: DuoAH, DuoAA or Trio
 ### Setup definitions

 File					| Description
 ----					| -----------
-defs-Duo.ahk			| A duoboxed party of 2 (dps + heal).
+defs-DuoAH.ahk			| A duoboxed party of 2 (dps + heal).
+defs-DuoAA.ahk			| A duoboxed party of 2 (dps + dps) [both are assists]
-defs-PartyDuo.ahk		| Same as duo but within a larger fellowship of players (with different assist targets). defs-Trio.ahk			| A trioboxed party of 3 (dps + heal + tank). defs-PartyTrio.ahk		| Same as trio but within a larger fellowship of players (with different assist targets).
+defs-Trio.ahk			| A trioboxed party of 3 (dps + heal + tank).

 ### Library files
 File					| Description